encord-team/encord-active/docs/docs/workflows/using-2d-embeddings.md

 ![using-2d-embeddings-4](../images/workflows/using-2d-embeddings/using-2d-embeddings-4.png)

 Now you can:
-- check which classes are confused with each other
+- Check which classes are confused with each other
-- spot wrongly labeled samples (e.g., a different class inside the large cluster of another class)
+- Spot wrongly labeled samples (e.g., a different class inside the large cluster of another class)
-- detect outliers and remove them from the dataset
+- Detect outliers and remove them from the dataset